 juxtaposition of bright colours merged with photos, patterns,

 textures and unconventional marks.

-installations on the Portobello Road North Wall and will remain in
+original art installations on the Portobello Road North Wall.

 Fiona Hawthorne has a history of involvement in street art.

 Featured in the Thames and Hudson’s book "Design After Dark" she